callummdunne/home-docker/README.md

 - - node.js
 - - docker
 - - Yarn
-- Step 1 (Build frontend )
-- - run `yarn` in frontend folder (This installs the dependencies for the frontend )
-- - run `yarn build` in frontend folder (This builds and packages the frontend so it can be copied into the nginx to be served)
-- Step 2 (Get everything running)
+- Step 1 (Get all containers started)
 - - run `docker compose up -d` in the root folder.
 (Starts up the docker stack -d detached so that you still have access to your terminal)
-- Step 3 (Set up Radarr, Sonarr, Deluge, Jackett)
+- Step 2 (Set up Radarr, Sonarr, Deluge, Jackett)
 - - go to localhost
 - - click on jackett
 - - add indexer of your choice